ozceliksinan/barcode-sales-program-csharp-winform/README.md

 </configuration>
 ```

+## License Duration Calculation
+You can adjust the license period with Excel located in the project root folder.

+## Login Information
+* Username: sinan
+* Password: sinan

 ## <img src="https://user-images.githubusercontent.com/74038190/235294019-40007353-6219-4ec5-b661-b3c35136dd0b.gif" width="30" style="margin-bottom: -5px;"> Contact Information

 You can reach out to me using the following contact details: